Neural-Systems-at-UIO/WebAlign/Docs/installation.rst

 **Setting up the work environment**
 -----------------------------

+- If you are interested in performing a complete online QUINT analysis, you can access WebAlign in the Rodent brain workbench https://rodent-brain-workbench.apps.hbp.eu/

+- If you want to access the online registration tool WebAlign separately, you can create a private collab in the EBRAINS collaboratory.

 -Register for an EBRAINS account, login, and set up a private collab.

 -Initialise the Bucket by clicking on Bucket in the navigation panel -> Create Bucket.